Litoria bicolor

 Description

 A small species of frog reaching up to 3 cm in body length.
 It has a green or brown back, sometimes with small brown patches, and a wide bronze stripe from the tip of the snout to near the groin if the back is green.
 There is a white stripe that follows underneath the bronze stripe, but passes under the eye instead of through it.
 The belly is white.
 The groin and thighs have an orange patch.
 The pupil is horizontal and the iris is gold.
 Fingers are slightly webbed and toes are about three-quarters webbed, both with small discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Carichyla, resulting in the proposed species name of Carichyla bicolor.

 Breeding Biology